alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 You can create two types of mounts for services in a swarm
  - `volume` mounts, or
  - `bind` mounts.
-You can configure it using the `--mount` flag on creating phase, or `--mount-add|--mount-rm` on updateing phase.
+You can configure it using the `--mount` flag on creating phase, or `--mount-add|--mount-rm` on updating phase.

 #### Data Volumes
-Data Volumes are storage that remain alive after a container for a task has been removed.
+Data Volume is a storage that remains alive after a container for a task has been removed.
 The preferred method is to leverage an existing volume:
 ```
 $ docker service create \
   --mount src=<VOLUME-NAME>,dst=<CONTAINER-PATH> \